This is the story of Mary CLEMENT and the deaths surrounding her.

 All but Annie were born in

 Luxembourg.
-They probably immigrated in 1871, since that date was
+They probably immigrated in 1871, since Catherine

 Catherine ("Katie") CLEMENT worked as a servant in

 Dubuque at that time.
-Shecame to Chicago and married Michael
+She came to the Chicago area and married Michael

 FRERES in 1881.
-They lived in the Lakeview area of Chicago and
+As of 1882 they were living in Evanston.
+They later lived in the Lakeview area of Chicago and

 their children attended Rose Hill School.
 In 1903 they purchased